 Essential oils are a wonderful way to add natural scent to your candles.
 Keep these tips in mind as you select the oils you want to use:

-- Essential oils are made from natural ingredients, which means they aren't quite as concentrated as artificial fragrances.
+- Essential oils are made from natural ingredients.
 Experiment with the amount of essential oil you add to your candles to find the concentration that you prefer.

 - Consider combining essential oils to create your own unique blend.
 Some great combinations include bergamot and lemongrass, lavender and rosemary, and many others.